 How Does An Undergravel Filter Work?

-Because it’s beneath the substrate, an undergravel filter allows water to flow at the very bottom of the tank.
+Because it’s beneath the substrate, a UGF allows water to flow at the very bottom of the tank.
 Normally, this is a place of complete stagnation where fish poop and uneaten food can rest in peace.

 Plate-style UGFs (we need an acronym to keep this brief) are perforated with holes.
 Tube-style UGFs have holes drilled around the tubes throughout the system.
 A lift tube ascends the tank from the bottom of the filter to a point at or near the surface of the water.